benoit-jpi/signalk-rot-calculation/README.md

 # signalk-rot-calculation

-## Compute the rateOfTurn from multiple references
+## Compute self.navigation.rateOfTurn from multiple references

 - from headingTrue
 - from headingMagnetic